AndersCan/EventB-HD/log.md

  * Simultaneous events, event ordering, readability of Machines

  **For next meeting**: Create an initial (or several) models for the dialysis machine.
 Send them to Mery before Sunday.

+##16.02.16 - Second meeting
+* Read, then describe the HD machine at a high level.
+Use Diagrams to describe the system.
+* Identify what will be in Event-B
+* What refinement to use
+* Conclusion - Add features to Event-B (Extensions)
+* Summerize what is missing in Rodin-Platform for analysing the HD machine
+* Study the required Event-B extensions
+ * Elements that can not be modeled
+  * What are other languages doing?
+  * Study Hybrid Event-B
+What can you do in B?
+Provide tools for translation

+##10.02.16 First meeting
+Given "The Hemodialysis Machine Case Study" by Atif Mashkoor.
+Scheduled new meeting for Wednesday 16 @ 10.30.
+Shall present a potential sketch for an event-b model.
+Notes:
+* Proposing models in Event-B and translate them to Machine deployable code
+* Show events easily translated to C-code
+* PEMS is Dialysis machine
+* No requirement for a fully modeled system, but highly desireable.
+* Final goal - Library of transformations